Books

 Creative, humorous, and enjoyable.
 Brilliant piece of writing.
 I read it with much excitement! -AB

-I enjoyed the anthropomorphic nature of the piece - it felt like there were layers in the story between the psychotherapist and corona engaging in an individual relationship and society and Corona virus engaged in a more collective relationship. -SG
+I enjoyed the anthropomorphic nature of the piece - it felt like there were layers in the story between the psychotherapist and Corona engaging in an individual relationship and society and the Corona virus engaged in a more collective relationship. -SG

 This is a brilliant, informative, thought-provoking, and enjoyable book. -DS